 - Patient: About a 6.

-- CCS: Worse than last night.
+- Caregiver: Worse than last night.
 You said it was around a 4 and half.
 Still on the right side?

 - Patient: Yes, how many Tramadol have I taken this week?

 - Caregiver: I hope you feel better soon.

 Of course, a sapiens never forgets, and once the client is in the habit of describing their symptoms and use of medication with their Caregiver, valuable detailed medical information will be captured which is now being lost.

 The Caregiver will also serve as an intelligent 24/7 interface between a person, particularly those with a long-term illness or the elderly and first responders in the event of a health emergency or an accident.

 The MRS is a Group sapiens that will welcome patients to the doctor’s office, providing a personable and sympathetic conversational alternative to requiring the patient to fill out updated forms every time they walk in the door.
 The MRS will track changes in the patient’s personal data such as address, phone numbers, insurance and appointments and other administrative details through direct interface with a patient’s CCS.

 - MRS: We are so glad to have you with us today.
 We see that you are still having headaches.

 - Patient: Yes, they don’t seem to be getting any better, do they?